piopratama/statistic/visualStatistic/concept.md

 plt.title('Website Activity Heatmap')
 plt.show()
 ```
+## Area Chart
-Area Chart: Similar to line charts but with the area below the line filled in, area charts are effective for illustrating cumulative totals over time, emphasizing volume. eg. Showing a company's revenue and expenses over time.
+Similar to line charts but with the area below the line filled in, area charts are effective for illustrating cumulative totals over time, emphasizing volume. eg. Showing a company's revenue and expenses over time.
 The area under the line for each metric is filled in, highlighting the volume and the difference between the two over time.
 ```python
 revenue = [10, 12, 15, 18, 20, 23]
 expenses = [8, 9, 10, 11, 12, 13]